IzatheWriter/Beginner-Baker-s-Guide/Baking Forms.md

 **A baking form – light not dark**

-It’s not a racist note nor black forms’ discrimination but science.
+It is best to use ligth colour baking forms rather than the dark.
 Dark colours conduct more heat which can make your baked goods bake much faster than you want.
-It’s often better to use light coloured ones.
+It’s often better to use the light coloured ones.

 ![Alt text](<small size_light_baking_form.jpg>)